Inflectra/spira-documentation/docs/Version_Control_Integration/Integrating with Subversion.md

 for this commit.
 Possible values are Added, Modified, or Deleted.

 The Associations tab shows any artifact (Incident, Task, Requirement, Test Case, Test Set, etc.) that the log message references.
-See section 2.2.4 for information on how to link a revision with a Subversion
+See [Linking Artifacts](#linking-artifacts) for information on how to link a revision with a Subversion
 Commit:

 ![](img/Integrating_with_Subversion_15.png)